 Sum of All Fears (2002)

-The Diefenbunker in Carp served as a location for some filming of the 2002 thriller starring Ben Affleck and Morgan Freeman.
+The Diefenbunker in Carp served as a location for some filming of this 2002 thriller starring Ben Affleck and Morgan Freeman.

 Penthouse North (2013)

-Michael Keaton starred in this thriller with scenes filmed in downtown Ottawa.
+Michael Keaton starred in Penthouse North with scenes filmed in downtown Ottawa.
 An easily recognizable backdrop is the Wine Rack on Elgin Street.

 This Eli Roth horror movie about a man that put on a mysterious clown suit that won’t come off, slowly leading to some violent outcomes, was filmed in our city and New York.